Janet along with Santie are the two main protagonists in our trilogy, A Family Affair by Bernard Preston.

 I've stopped eating Dutch pork.
 I find it utterly tasteless.
 Reared in concrete pig sties, fed heaven knows what, they just don't compete with animals reared in the wild.

 Now the mutton in Holland is really pretty good.
 There aren't any "sheep-sties", they run out in the wild, and we enjoy a lamb stew most weeks.

 What am I getting at?
-The more man messes about with food, be it heating honey (having been a beekeeper for fifty years I consider myself something of an expert), hydrogenating sunflower oil, or rearing pigs in a sty it's little wonder our meals have lost their goodness and flavour.
+The more man messes about with food, be it heating honey (having been a beekeeper for nearly sixty years I consider myself something of an expert), hydrogenating sunflower oil, or rearing pigs in a sty it's little wonder our meals have lost their goodness and flavour.